telerik/kendo-ui-core/docs/web/appearance-styling.md

 * **kendo.common-material.css** - The base stylesheet for the Material and MaterialBlack themes.
 Use this file instead of kendo.common.css and only with kendo.material.css or kendo.materialblack.css theme files.

+* **kendo.common-nova.css** - The base stylesheet for the Nova theme.
+Use this file instead of kendo.common.css and only with kendo.nova.css.

 * **kendo.common-fiori.css** - The base stylesheet for the Fiori theme available in Kendo UI Professional.
 Use this file instead of kendo.common.css and only with kendo.fiori.css.

 * **kendo.common-office365.css** - The base stylesheet for the Office365 theme available in Kendo UI Professional.
 Use this file instead of kendo.common.css and only with kendo.office365.css.